hechoendrupal/drupal-console-book/en/getting/project.md

 [Install Drupal Console Using Composer](./composer.md)

-**Notes:**
-* Starting on RC releases DrupalConsole must be installed per site. **Install Drupal Console using `composer global require` is no longer supported.**
+**Notes:** Starting on RC releases DrupalConsole must be installed per site.
+Install Drupal Console using `composer global require` is no longer supported.

-* Starting with RC17 there are no longer any commands available that can be run outside of a drupal project.
-Commands are still available outside of your drupal root.
-For example, if your drupal root is in a /web subdirectory of your project the `drupal` command can still be run in the root of your project, where your composer.json file and vendor directory exist.

 **Help!**